Splay and polar order in a system of hard pear-like molecules: confrontation of Monte Carlo numerical simulations with density functional theory calculations: Methods

 where $\vu{a}$ is a molecular axis and $\vu{n}$ is the director.
 The mean $P_2$ in a single snapshot can be conveniently computed using the $\vb{Q}$-tensor\cite{Eppenga1984}:

-where the summation goes over all particles in the system.
+where the summation goes over all molecules in the system, and $\vb{I}$ denotes unity matrix.
 In this formulation, $P_2$ is the eigenvalue of $\vb{Q}$ with the highest magnitude, and $\vu{n}$ is the corresponding eigenvector.
 Then $\expval{P_2}$ is calculated by averaging it over uncorrelated system snapshots.

-The smectic order parameter can be defined as\cite{Gennes1993}
+The smectic order parameter can be defined as\cite{deGennes1993}

-where $\vb{k}$ is the smectic wavevector, $\vb{r}_i$ is the position of the $i$-th shape, $\expval{\dots}$ is ensemble averaging, and $\imath$ is imaginary unit.
+where $\vb{k}$ is the smectic wavevector, $\vb{x}_i$ is the position of the $i$-th molecule, $\expval{\dots}$ is ensemble averaging, and $\imath$ is imaginary unit.
 In a finite system, $\vb{k}$ must be compatible with periodic boundary conditions.
 In general, one can use the following formula to enumerate all possibilities:

 Here, $\vb{g}_i$ are reciprocal box vectors\cite{Kittel2018} and $h, k, l$ are integers (the Miller indices).
 In this study, all initial states had four layers stacked along the $z$-axis, therefore, we assumed $hkl = 004$.